xandrew/reminisce/README.md

-# electrocuted-snail
+FoldWithMe

-For development, create a python environment called snailenv in your home dir: python3 -m venv snailenv
+For development, create a python environment called foldenv in your home dir: python3 -m venv foldenv

-Activate and install dependencies: source ~/snailenv/bin/activate pip install -r requirements.txt
+Activate and install dependencies: source ~/foldenv/bin/activate pip install -r requirements.txt

 To add a new dependency, install locally with pip into the above env and add